M-Garcia22/expo-dynamic-fonts/README.md

-# expo-font-loader
+# React Native Font Loader

-A powerful React Native package for dynamically loading and using Google Fonts in your Expo application with ease.
+A powerful React Native package for dynamically loading and using Google Fonts in your React Native application with ease.

 ## Table of Contents